fleschutz/LSS/README.md

 * **795** = (-14 219 049 725 358 227)³ + 14 197 965 759 741 573³ + 2 337 348 783 323 923³
 * **906** = (−74 924 259 395 610 397)³ + 72 054 089 679 353 378³ + 35 961 979 615 356 503³

+Use [WolframAlpha](https://www.wolframalpha.com) to check the results.
 The only remaining unsolved cases up to 1,000 are the following seven numbers:

 * **114** = ?
 * **390** = ?